Risk Management: Integrated Risk Management and Monitoring

 Integrated Risk Management and Monitoring

-MC implements integrated approach to risk management and monitoring in addition to responding to risks individually.
-For example, we identify operational risks, which have grown increasingly important in recent years.
-Every year, we report our assessment of these risks to the Board of Directors.
-This evaluation is based on unified standards and supported by the establishment and operation of risk management systems, while considering potential changes in the external environment.
-For the fiscal year ended March 31, 2025, we conducted the following three-step evaluation and reported the results to the Board of Directors.
+MC implements integrated risk management and monitoring, in addition to addressing risks individually.
+As part of this approach, we identify and manage operational risks, which have become increasingly important in recent years.
+Each year, we report our risk evaluations to the Board of Directors based on unified standards and the establishment and operation of risk management systems, while taking into account anticipated changes in the external environment.
+In the fiscal year ended March 31, 2026, we conducted the following four-step evaluation and reported the results to the Board of Directors.

 • Classification table